ICN Client Architecture: Passport, Keyring, Position, Receipt

 # - Test org (did:icn:dev-coop)

-# - Pre-funded test accounts
+# - Pre-provisioned test accounts

 # - All apps running locally